wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     (2) If, as a consequence of the commission of an offence against this section, any amount is paid to a dependant of a member of the Armed Forces, or to any other person for the time being entitled to receive it, in excess of the amount to which the dependant or other person is entitled, the amount paid in excess, or any part of the amount, may be recovered from the dependant or other person out of money payable to the dependant or other person by the Crown but not yet paid, or out of money to become payable to the dependant or other person by the Crown, or may be recovered as a debt due to the Crown.

     Compare: 1971 No 52 s 72; 1988 No 88 s 13(1)

+    Section 86(1): amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 87 Failure to account for issued property

 *   (1) Every person in New Zealand to whom any property has been issued by or for the purposes of the Armed Forces otherwise than for that person's permanent retention shall, on being required to do so by a notice in writing purporting to be signed by a member of the Defence Force and delivered to that person personally or posted by registered letter to his or her place of residence, return the property to such person and within such reasonable time as may be specified in the notice.

-    (2) If any person to whom any such notice has been delivered fails, without lawful excuse, to return any such property as required by the notice, that person commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (2) If any person to whom any such notice has been delivered fails, without lawful excuse, to return any such property as required by the notice, that person commits an offence and is liable on conviction to a fine not exceeding $1,000\.

-    (3) If any person in New Zealand to whom any property has been issued by or for the purposes of the Armed Forces otherwise than for that person's permanent retention recklessly or negligently loses the property, that person commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) If any person in New Zealand to whom any property has been issued by or for the purposes of the Armed Forces otherwise than for that person's permanent retention recklessly or negligently loses the property, that person commits an offence and is liable on conviction to a fine not exceeding $1,000\.

     Compare: 1971 No 52 s 73; 1988 No 88 s 13(1)

+    Section 87(2): amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 87(3): amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 88 Giving false certificate, etc

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand,---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand,---

     *   (a) gives any certificate; or